-For three years now, this celebration culminates with a showing of child inspired art for the purposes of education and advocacy.
+For three years now, this celebration culminates with a child inspired Spring Carnival celebration for the purposes of education and advocacy.

 All Month of the Young Child events are designed to inspire action and present awareness about relevant issues impacting young children and families.
 In addition, we hope to cause critical reflection as we consider GVSU student parents and issues related to barriers to their post-secondary completion.